vsalvino/emacs/README.md

 --------
 Download `emacs-darkmode.zip` from the latest [release](https://github.com/vsalvino/emacs/releases), extract to your machine, and launch `bin/runemacs.exe`.
-Since I use this as my daily driver I have intentionally compiled the build with no debugging, high optimization, and only for Intel Skylake (6th-ish gen) processors and higher.
+Releases are built for Windows 64-bit on Intel Skylake (6th-ish gen) CPUs and higher.

 TODO
 ----